NiranjanNlc/MeChat/README.md

-# MeChat
+# WhatsApp Clone
-One to one secure chat
+Using kotlin, i tried to duplicate the whatsapp in my own way.